Celebrating 50 Years as a National Park!

 Who’s ready for an adventure?
-Experience all that the C&O Canal National Historical Park here in Montgomery County, Maryland has to offer during your next trip to the area.
+As the C&O Canal National Historical Park celebrates its 50th year as a National Park, see what this incredible natural attraction here in Montgomery County, Maryland has to offer during your next trip to the area.

 What to Know Before You Go